-Online Course Development Funds
+Online Course Development Grants

 All proposals must:

-- Show departmental and school/college commitment – The course/program will be supported by its academic department and school or college.
-A faculty or academic staff member may lead the effort but there must also be departmental support, and the project must align with the department’s longer-term strategies and goals.
-Pre-proposals will be submitted to the school/college dean offices for review and ranking.
+- Show clear departmental and school/college commitment – The course/program must be supported by its academic department and school or college, and directly align with the department’s long-term curricular plans.
+The academic department and the school/college is responsible for ensuring that the course/program is consistently offered and properly maintained for future terms (e.g., update materials, version control, continuous improvements, and technology enhancements).
+To ensure this coordination, proposals will be submitted to school/college dean offices for review and ranking.

 Awardees will also be responsible for: